Skip to the main content.

 3. What, if anything, can you afford to cut right now?
 Keeping in mind that you have a lot of room to negotiate right now.
 Governments around the world are putting their weight behind keeping people in business and that has extended to leniency from banks, landlords etc.

 4. What workload are you actually coming back to?
 This is where you need to talk to your customers.
 You have to be on the same page.
-Just because you can go back to work, doesn’t mean your customers will want you to come back straight away - so ask them!
+Just because you can go back to work, doesn’t mean your customers will want you coming back straight away - so ask them!
 This will also help you understand your staff requirements and your ability to give your team more clarity.

 5. What are your staff costs?
 Who do you need, office staff and workers, and what do your employment contracts say?
 If there’s not enough work for everyone, consider asking staff to work reduced hours.